My Agitations; The French Dissenter

 practice.
 I used the microcosm of our group to observe and test the effects

-conflict.(which I felt very deeply, increasingly, affected by over the past 6
+observation onto the current migrant crisis, a prominent conflict in the world, which I felt very increasingly affected by over the past 6

-followed the tent in an organic way.
+The ship of fools organically followed the tent.
 The red knot I hung in the space on day

 one was brought in as an invitation for the impossible task of untying the